rgmejiagroup/HaciendaOps/docs/tutorials/update-task.md

      json-server -w hfg-db.json

 2. Open the Postman app on your computer.
-3. Create the task you want to add, using the existing formatting from the task list.
-For a list of the tasks currently recorded, create a new request with the following values:
+3. For a list of the tasks currently recorded, create a new request with the following values:
     * **METHOD**: GET
     * **URL**: `{{base_url}}/task`
     * **Header**: `Content-Type: application/json`
-    * **Request Body**:
+    * **Return Body**:

 ```json
     {